amrsaad7/Car-Image-Classifier/README.md

-Used the pretrained model resnet-152 and applied fine tuning in order to order to be able to tell the car model/make/year.
+Used the pretrained model resnet-152 and applied fine tuning in order to be able to tell the car model/make/year.